alexvea/KB/README.md

 4. Go to the page (Configuration > Hosts > Discovery).
 5. Select the job and click on "force execution".

-If the workdaround is not working, please gather theses informations and request a support case on the Guard : https://support.centreon.com
+If the workaround is not working, please gather theses informations and request a support case on the Guard : https://support.centreon.com

 ###### End of template
 ---